 The Assets shall be used solely in furtherance of the Purpose.
-The Assets shall not inure or be payable to or for the benefit of any private individual, except that, subject to Sections 4.17, 5.3, and 5.7, the IETF Trust shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments in furtherance of the Purpose and as permitted by Section 4.14 hereof.
+The Assets shall be used for the benefit of the IETF (except for the IANA IPR Assets, as set forth in Section 4.10) as a whole and not any individuals who may participate in IETF activities.
+The Assets shall not inure to or for the benefit of any private individual.
 The Assets shall not be used for the carrying on of propaganda, or otherwise attempting to influence legislation.

-Section 4.6 Income
+Section 4.6 Use of Funds

-After payment of all Corporation operating expenses and fees relating to the maintenance of the Assets, any part or all of the net income of the IETF Trust may, in the absolute discretion of the Board of Directors, be retained or paid to or applied for the benefit of the Beneficiary to be used in furtherance of the Purpose, at such intervals and in such amounts as the Board of Directors from time to time deem requisite or desirable and/or to comply with any applicable legal requirements.
-Any net income not paid or applied shall be added to and become a part of the principal of the Trust.

-Section 4.7 Principal

-After payment of all expenses of administering the IETF Trust and maintaining the Assets, in the absolute discretion of the Board of Directors, the principal shall be retained or used in furtherance of the Purpose, at such intervals and in such amounts, as the Board of Directors from time to time deem requisite or desirable and/or to comply with any applicable legal requirements (it being understood and agreed that this section shall not override, and shall be subject to, the provisions of Sections 5.3 and 5.7.

-Section 4.8 Expenses

-The IETF Trust shall pay from amounts contributed by third parties or from the Assets the expenses of administering the IETF Trust which may include, but shall not be limited to, the reasonable costs of administering the IETF Trust including legal and accounting fees, as appropriate, the payment of filing fees and maintenance fees for the Assets, and the reasonable costs incurred in administering the Trust.
-In no event may the IETF Trust liquidate or distribute IPR in order to pay such expenses, to pay any tax or to acquire or maintain any exemption from federal income tax under Section 50l(c)(3) of the Code or to comply with the minimum distribution requirements of Section 4942 of the Code.
+The IETF IPMC shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments in furtherance of the Purpose.
+The IETF IPMC shall pay the expenses of administering the IETF IPMC which may include, but shall not be limited to, the reasonable costs of administering the IETF IPMC including legal and accounting fees, as appropriate, the payment of filing fees and maintenance fees for the Assets, and the reasonable costs incurred in administering the Trust.
+After payment of all such expenses, the funds held by the IETF IPMC shall be held by the IETF IPMC as net assets of the IETF IPMC.
+In no event may the IETF IPMC liquidate or distribute IPR in order to pay such expenses, to pay any tax or to acquire or maintain any exemption from federal income tax under Section 50l(c)(3) of the Code

+Section 4.7 Intentionally Omitted l

+Section 4.8 Intentionally Omitted

+[amounts contributed by third parties or from the Assets].

 Section 4.9 Enforcement

-The IETF Trust shall have the right to take, and to determine whether or not to take, any action(s) with respect to any unauthorized use, infringement or dilution of property included in the Assets.
+The IETF IPMC shall have the right to take, and to determine whether or not to take, any action(s) with respect to any unauthorized use, infringement or dilution of property included in the Assets, subject to the obligations of the IETF IPMC regarding the IANA IPR.